MaySoMusician/MFB-GB/README.md

 # MFB-GB

-MFB-GB, **the Greatest Base of the Mille-Feuille Box**, enables Discord users to enjoy the MFB through listening to the radio, chatting with each others, and giving a tip to the streamers.
+**The Greatest Base of the Mille-Feuille Box** (MFB-GB) enables Discord users to enjoy the MFB through listening to the radio, chatting with each others, and giving a tip to the streamers.

 ## Installation